-- (a) No more than 12 credit hours must be earned during a 24-hour period for online or electronic media, such as videos, internet web-based seminars, video conferences, online continuing education programs, and online journal articles. - (b) An applicant may not earn credit for a continuing education program or activity that is identical to a program or activity the applicant has already earned credit for during that renewal period.

-(2) The board shall consider the following as acceptable continuing education:
+- (a) No more than 12 credit hours may be earned during a 24-hour. - (b) An applicant may not earn credit for a continuing education program or activity that is identical to a program or activity the applicant has already earned credit for during that renewal period. - (2) The board shall consider the following as acceptable continuing education: